Bobcats in Connecticut

 In Connecticut, bobcats prey on cottontail rabbits, woodchucks, squirrels, chipmunks, mice, voles, white-tailed deer, birds, and, to a much lesser extent, insects and reptiles.
 Bobcats, on occasion, may also prey on unsupervised domestic animals, including small livestock and poultry.

 Do bobcats have a preferred prey?
 Which food sources in Connecticut do bobcats depend on most?
 To answer these questions, along with others, the Wildlife Division is examining stomach contents from road-killed bobcats to better understand the bobcat's dietary habits.

 The DEEP Wildlife Division initiated a bobcat study in 2017 to investigate bobcat habitat use in different housing densities in Connecticut.
 Biologists want to determine how the state's bobcats meet their needs in both rural and suburban areas, as well as how successful bobcats are at reproduction and survival.

-Methods: With the assistance of local trappers, the Wildlife Division completed two seasons of live-trapping bobcats from late 2017 to early 2019.
+Methods: With the assistance of local trappers and volunteers, the Wildlife Division completed two seasons of live-trapping bobcats from late 2017 through early 2019.
 All live-trapped bobcats were marked with yellow ear tags and placing GPS (Global Positioning System) collars on selected bobcats (but not all).
 Biologists also collected important data from each bobcat, including weight, age, and sex.
-Fifty bobcats were fitted with GPS (Global Positioning System) collars in the 2017-2018 season.
+Fifty-two bobcats were fitted with GPS (Global Positioning System) collars in the each of those two seasons.
 All of those collars were programmed to automatically detach from the animals, and they were recovered by DEEP staff.

 Telemetry and GPS Collars: Radio telemetry is a valuable tool that allows biologists to track animals from a distance.
 In general, biologists are able answer questions related to the location, dispersal, migration, activity patterns, and home range of the target animal.

 Examining Stomach Contents: To help better understand the dietary habits of bobcats, biologists are examining the stomach contents of road-killed bobcats.
 Initial findings show that a majority of the bobcat's diet includes squirrels (red and gray) and cottontail rabbits.